commercetools/commercetools-api-reference/API-GUIDELINE.md

 #### Exceptions
 The only exception allowed is:
+ - write "Id" even if is an abbreviation
- - write "id" even if is an abbreviation
+ - write "Sku" even if is an abbreviation